benebrice/bouquet-test/README.md

 Code cleaning was made by using `rubocop` and `reek`

 # Improvements
-* Add tests for scopes
+* Add tests for scopes and model association dependencies on delete/destroy
 * Use `Redis` to cache results
 * Use workers to calculate results each hour/day/week/month/year